A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and Porous-Medium Flow: Introduction

-For constructing a surrogate, a computational model should be evaluated using those sets of modeling parameters, out of various possibilities, that cover the parametric space as well as possible.
-The polynomial chaos expansion (PCE)~\cite{Wiener1938} or its extension toward arbitrary polynomial chaos expansion (aPCE) \cite{oladyshkin2012data} is a well-known and rigorous approach providing functional representations of stochastic quantities.
-However, not all expansion terms are relevant for the representation of the underlying physical processes, and employing the concept of sparsity can lead to zero values for many coefficients in the expansion~\cite{tipping2001sparse}.
-There are many mathematical approaches when dealing with a regression problem, such as PCE representation, that lead to a sparse solution.
-These approaches have led to the emergence of numerous sparse solvers in the compressed sensing \cite{arjoune2017compressive}, as well as in the sparse PCE. \citeA{lthen2020sparse} provide a comprehensive survey of the proposed solvers in the context of PCE.
-Here, we employ Bayesian sparse aPCE denoted as BsaPCE, which is an extension of aPCE within a Bayesian framework by means of a Bayesian sparse learning method \cite{tipping2003fast}.
-BsaPCE not only identifies the expansion terms, which capture the relevant features of the physical model, but it is also able to provide a probabilistic prediction, i.e., a prediction with the associated uncertainty.
-This prediction uncertainty can be used as the expected error occurring when replacing the original computational model by a possibly less accurate surrogate.
+For constructing a surrogate, the computational model needs to be evaluated using those sets of modeling parameters, out of various possibilities, that cover the parametric space as well as possible.
+The polynomial chaos expansion (PCE)~\cite{Wiener1938} or its extension toward arbitrary polynomial chaos expansion (aPCE) \cite{oladyshkin2012data} is a well-known and rigorous approach to providing functional representations of stochastic quantities.
+However, not all expansion terms are relevant for representing the underlying physical processes, and employing the concept of sparsity can lead to zero values for many coefficients in the expansion~\cite{tipping2001sparse}.
+Many mathematical approaches exist when dealing with a regression problem, such as PCE representation, that lead to a sparse solution.
+These approaches have led to the emergence of numerous sparse solvers in the compressed sensing \cite{arjoune2017compressive}, as well as in the sparse PCE.
+In~\cite{lthen2020sparse} a comprehensive survey of the proposed solvers in the context of PCE is provided.
+Here, we employ Bayesian sparse aPCE denoted as BsaPCE, which is an extension of aPCE within a Bayesian framework using a Bayesian sparse learning method \cite{tipping2003fast}.
+BsaPCE not only identifies the expansion terms, which capture the physical model's relevant features, but it can also provide a probabilistic prediction, i.e., a prediction with the associated uncertainty.
+This prediction uncertainty can be used as the expected surrogate uncertainty when replacing the original computational model with a possibly less accurate surrogate.